DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 Encryption
 ----------
 DieFledermaus supports encryption using the [AES algorithm](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard), with 256-, 192-, and 128-bit keys; the [Twofish algorithm](http://en.wikipedia.org/wiki/Twofish), with 256-, 192-, and 128-bit keys; and the [Threefish algorithm](http://en.wikipedia.org/wiki/Threefish), with 256-, 512-, and 1024-bit keys.
-For the sake of consistency, an encoder must derive the key from a UTF-8 text-based password.
-A decoder which is intended more for programmers than for end-users may allow setting the key directly.
+An encoder should derive the key from a UTF-8 text-based password.
+A decoder may allow setting the key directly.

 An encoder should use the maximum key size for the specified algorithm, as they are the most secure.
 A decoder must be able to decode all key sizes, of course.